 If the bubble on the linoleum flooring surface is larger than an inch, it may need an application of adhesive.

-Fold the edges and smooth them down, wiping away any excess glue that oozes from the repair area.
+Flatten the edges and smooth them down, wiping away any excess glue that oozes from the repair area.
 Place a piece of wax paper over the repair and use a hand roller to press and smooth out the area.
 Cover with a heavy object or small stack of books and allow to sit for at least 12 hours.

 Linoleum Flooring Installation Tips